MarcL/marclittlemore.com/pages/bots.md

   - title: 'Create a location-aware chatbot using Chatfuel'
     subtitle: 'Using the Chatfuel JSON API to share your nearest location'
     id: '7uQtrQeyWdE'
+  - title: 'Reset user and system attributes in Chatfuel'
+    subtitle: 'Learn how to reset user and system attributes using the JSON API and 6 lines of code!'
+    id: 'CGR47D1ArSk'
+quickTips:
+  - title: 'Chatfuel Quick Tip: Reset a user attribute in Chatfuel'
+    subtitle: 'Reset a Chatfuel attribute using the "set attributes" card'
+    id: 'gXZh9jijIS8'
 ---

 It seems like everyone in 2018 and 2019 is talking about **chatbots** as the next big thing in marketing but what are they?